embedded-by-n/embedded-by-n/README.md

 ╭══════════════════[ MEMEX ]═══════+═══════════╮
 ║  BABEL CORE                        ◉ ONLINE  ║
-║  AURAL UPLINK                      ◉ ONLINE  ║
+║  UPLINK                            ◉ ONLINE  ║
+║                                              ║
 ║         ✦ Brought to you by BABEL™ ✦         ║
 ║ ┌──────────────────────────────────────────┐ ║
 ║ │                    o                     │ ║